plone/training/theming/theme-package.rst

    ├── package.json
    └── README.md

-To include the needed carousel part and some other bootstrap components which our downloaded theme uses, we changed the end of our ``main.less`` like this:
+To include the needed "carousel" part and some other bootstrap components which our downloaded theme uses, we change the end of our ``main.less`` like this:

 .. code-block:: css